 Where can you buy it?

 If you’d rather cook yourself, you can get a range of local ingredients in downtown Revelstoke.
-The farmer’s market is every Saturday where you can fill your basket with all kinds of local goodies.
+The farmer’s market takes place every Saturday in the summer and every other Friday in the winter.
+This is a great place to fill your basket with all kinds of local goodies.
 Le Marche stocks local meat products and a variety of regional produce.

 During your next dining experience in Revelstoke, take a moment to look down at your plate and be stoked that some of it probably came from just down the road or across the river.